sogeuni/sogeuni.github.io/content/abs/commands/terminal-control-commands.md

 **clear**

 The **clear** command simply clears the text screen at the console or in an _xterm_.
 The prompt and cursor reappear at the upper lefthand corner of the screen or xterm window.
 This command may be used either at the command line or in a script.
-See [[testing-and-branching#^EX30|Example 11-26]].
+See [[Example 11-26|Example 11-26]].

 **resize**